CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 SourceSelection1

-If at anytime the information appears to be inaccurate, or you decide you want to stop the inventory process click the Cancel Selection cancel selection button on the bottom right to cancel the inventory progress.
+If at any time the information appears to be inaccurate, or you decide you want to stop the inventory process, click the Cancel Selection cancel selection button on the bottom right to cancel the inventory process.
 If you choose to cancel, you are returned to the initial Pre-Upload Filtering screen.
 At this time, you can go Back to select/remove data or simply choose a different inventory option.
 When the inventory process completes, the Pre-Upload Filtering Inventory Results screen appears.

 Pre-Upload Filtering Inventory Results

 Once the file inventory process completes, the Pre-Upload Filtering screen displays the results.
-At this time you can review the data and determine if you want to Cull (exclude) any data prior to uploading.
+At this time, you can review the data and determine if you want to Cull (exclude) any data before uploading.
 There are three tabs on the Pre-Upload Filtering Screen:

 • Folders/Directory: Select or deselect entire folders from your dataset.
 Folders containing files are selected by default.